 He continued walking past a large group of redheads led by their hurried mother.
 "Hurry boys, we don't have long before the express leaves for Hogwarts without you"

-This sealed it,, he decided, as he began to follow this woman and find his way onto the platform.
+This sealed it, he decided, as he began to follow this woman and find his way onto the platform.
 However, she looked quite busy shuffling her many children around, maybe he should just watch them and see how they do it.
 He watched as two by two, they disappeared into a wall.
-When the redhead family passed through he casually sauntered up behind them and entered the disappearing wall.
+When the redhead family passed through he casually sauntered up behind them with his trolley and entered the disappearing wall.
 The most beautiful scarlet train met him on the other side; it truly astounded him.
 He began walking forward observing the platform around him.
 The landing was packed.
 Though there were some obviously less magical families, just as many families were quite magical and resembled some of the ones he had seen while shopping in Diagon Alley.
 He saw the family headed by the austere woman he had followed onto the platform.
-The mother seemed to be wiping her youngest son's nose, making his older siblings snicker, only one of them had the decency to try and hide it.
+The mother seemed to be wiping her youngest son's nose, making his older siblings snicker, only one of them had the decency to try and hide it, and he had a giant badge on his chest.

 The horn on the train blew a loud warning.
 Harry hurried happily to the scarlet engine and began to lift his trunk up the steps, but found the task a bit too hard for his scrawny eleven year old muscles.